 If you don’t change how you manage your monthly spending habits, consolidating your debt will only help you for a short while.
 Creditors know that when people pay off a credit card, psychologically they view it as acceptable to use them again because the balances are so low.

-Even if they worked really hard to pay everything off, they’ll go back into debt in relatively short amount of time.
+Even if they worked really hard to pay everything off, they’ll go back into debt in a relatively short amount of time.
 In many ways, truly getting out of debt is more of a mindshift than it is anything else.
 To be financially responsible, you must view money as something to protect rather than spend.

 When the interest rate is greater than what you already have.